National Book Award Finalist and author of Sabrina & Corina

 Kali Fajardo-Anstine is a National Book Award Finalist for her debut story collection, Sabrina & Corina.
 Drawing from her Southern Colorado heritage and life experiences living across the American West, Fajardo-Anstine’s writing and lectures reflect her own heritage as a Colorado Chicana with roots in Indigenous, Latina, and Filipino cultures.
 In rousing talks that challenge the status quo, Fajardo-Anstine speaks about her racial and familial identity, the systems in our society that hold back marginalized people, and the craft of writing about and researching one’s cultural roots.

 In Sabrina & Corina, Fajardo-Anstine puts Latinas of Indigenous descent living in the American West at the center of each story.
 Her words serve as a powerful meditation on friendships, identity, mothers and daughters, and the deep-rooted truths of our homelands.
 Against the remarkable backdrop of Denver, Colorado, the women in these stories navigate the land the way they navigate their lives: with caution, grace, and quiet force.
-In addition to being a finalist for the National Book Award, Sabrina & Corina is also a finalist for the Story Prize and a finalist for the PEN/Robert W. Bingham Prize for Debut Short Story Collection.
+In addition to being a finalist for the National Book Award, Sabrina & Corina is also a finalist for the Story Prize, a finalist for the PEN/Robert W. Bingham Prize for Debut Short Story Collection, and the winner of the American Book Award.
 The collection was named one of the best books of the year by the New York Public Library, Kirkus Reviews, and Library Journal, and the American Library Association named it a 2020 Notable Book.

 Fajardo-Anstine’s deep love of bookstores led her to work as a bookseller for over a decade at West Side Books in North Denver.
 She has been edited and mentored by writers like Mat Johnson, Joy Williams, and Ann Beattie.
 Her stories and essays have appeared in GAY Magazine, The American Scholar, Boston Review, Bellevue Literary Review, Southwestern American Literature, Electric Literature, and more.
 Fajardo-Anstine has attended residencies at Yaddo, where she was the 2017 recipient of The LeSage-Fullilove Residency, Hedgebrook, and MacDowell Colony.
 She received her MFA from the University of Wyoming and has lived across the country, from San Diego, California, to Key West, Florida.